pw-z/pw-z.github.io/blog/2021/07/20210704-data-structure-from-scratch-linearlist-and-linkedlist.md

 For the `insert` operation, the linkedlist should theoretically be more efficient then the linearlist, because the linkedlist only need to change the links within three nodes, while the linearlist need to move all nodes after the inserted node.Considering that in the linkedlist, the `lookup` operation takes as much time as moving nodes in the linearlist, insertion time should be basically the same.

-However, the test result is not not very consistent with the theory.
+However, the test result is not very consistent with the theory.
 Review the most relevant codes:

 ```c++
 // LinearList